 Simply put, divide the induction cooktop down the middle vertically and you can only put one pan on each side at a maximum while using SpeedBoost.

 I don’t find this to be a problem.
-The reason is that once you bring your water to the boil the heat setting needs to be reduced anyway so I don’t need more than two pans on SpeedBoost on the cooktop.
+Once you bring your water to the boil you need to reduce the heat settings anyway.
+So I don’t need more than two pans on SpeedBoost on the cooktop.
+But still, if you’re reading these Bosch induction cooktop reviews to get the details then you should be aware of this limitation.

 Safety features on burners